Azure/CARML-Learn/docs/wiki/Lab2SetupCARMLPreReqAzure.md

 # Azure Pre-Requisites

 This section outlines how to set up the pre-requisites in Azure.
 This includes
-- Create a service principal
+- Creating a service principal
-- Create a secret for set service principal
+- Creating a secret for set service principal
-- Assign `Owner` permissions on a subscription
+- Assigning `Owner` permissions on a subscription

 ---